Skip to content

 What About Build Costs?

 Construction costs have stabilized after the post-COVID spike, but they haven't dropped.
-Steel building costs for a basic storage facility run $45–$85 per square foot depending on region, site conditions, and climate control requirements.
+Steel building costs for a basic storage facility vary significantly by scope:

 The good news: secondary markets generally have lower land costs, fewer permitting hurdles, and shorter construction timelines.
 A 10,000 SF drive-up facility in a rural Montana market is a fundamentally different project than 50,000 SF of climate-controlled in Dallas.